 Scripture reading – Psalm 102

-The author of Psalm 102 is not known; however, the title of this psalm may offer insight into the period in which it may have been composed.
+The author of Psalm 102 is unknown; however, the psalm’s title may offer insight into the period in which it was composed.
 The title reads, “A Prayer of the afflicted, when he is overwhelmed, and poureth out his complaint before the Lord.”
-Speculative on my part, but I am in agreement with some scholars who suggest its author may have been one of the children of Israel who was living in Babylon during the captivity.
+Speculative on my part, but I agree with some scholars who suggest its author was living in Babylon during the captivity.

 A Cry of Lamentation (Psalm 102:1-11)

-Assuming the psalm was penned by an exile, I understand the pitiful cry of its author who has earnestly prayed, and longed for the LORD to lend a sympathetic ear and answer his prayer (102:1-2).
-Reflecting on his miseries, the psalmist painted his physical and emotional state (102:3-8).
+Assuming the psalm was penned by an exile, I understand the pitiful cry of its author, who earnestly prayed and longed for the LORD to lend a sympathetic ear and answer his prayer (Psalm 102:1-2).
+Reflecting on his miseries, the psalmist gave us a portrait of his physical and emotional state (Psalm 102:3-8).

-He felt his life was passing, and his bones were wasting away (102:3).
-His heart was depressed, and his appetite lost (102:4).
-Physically, he had been reduced to skin and bones (102:5).
-Like a sparrow that had lost its mate, he moaned there was no one to comfort him (102:6-7).
+He felt his life was passing, and his bones were wasting away (Psalm 102:3).
+His heart was depressed, and his appetite was lost (Psalm 102:4).
+Physically, he was reduced to skin and bones (Psalm 102:5).
+Like a sparrow that had lost its mate, he moaned there was no one to comfort him (Psalm 102:6-7).

-The psalmist did not identify his adversary; but his enemy had been unrelenting in his attacks (102:8).
+The psalmist did not identify his adversary, but his enemy was unrelenting in his attacks (Psalm 102:8).
 He had become inconsolable.
-He could not hide his sorrows, and his tears flowed till they ran into his drink (102:9).
-Like a fading shadow, or grass that withers in the heat of the sun, he felt he was perishing (102:11).
+He could not hide his sorrows, and his tears flowed till they ran into his drink (Psalm 102:9).
+Like a fading shadow or grass that withers in the sun’s heat, he felt he was perishing (Psalm 102:11).

 A Confession of Faith, Hope, and Trust (Psalm 102:12-22)

-In the midst of his darkest hour, the psalmist looked past this mortal, temporal life, and prayed, “12But thou, O Lord, shalt endure for ever; And thy remembrance unto all generations” (102:12).
-With his hope renewed, he confessed his confidence that the LORD had appointed a time when He would “have mercy upon Zion” (Zion was a reference to the mountain range upon which Jerusalem and the Temple had been built, 102:13).
-Knowing the LORD would not forsake Israel forever, the author believed He had set the time He would renew His favor, and Jerusalem would be rebuilt (102:14-16).
+Amid his darkest hour, the psalmist looked past this mortal, temporal life and prayed, “But thou, O Lord, shalt endure for ever; And thy remembrance unto all generations” (Psalm 102:12).
+With his hope renewed, he confessed his confidence that the LORD had appointed a time when He would “have mercy upon Zion” (Zion was a reference to the mountain range upon which Jerusalem and the Temple had been built, Psalm 102:13).
+Knowing the LORD would not forsake Israel forever, the author believed He had set the time He would renew His favor, and Jerusalem would be rebuilt (Psalm 102:14-16).

-Looking beyond sorrows, the psalmist was confident, though God was enthroned in heaven, His eye was always upon His people, and He heard their groanings (102:19-20).
-Stirring hope anew, our author looked forward to the time the LORD’S name would be declared in His city, and the people would worship, and serve Him (102:21-22).
+Looking past sorrows, the psalmist was confident, though God was enthroned in heaven, His eye was always upon His people, and He heard their groanings (Psalm 102:19-20).
+Stirring hope anew, our author looked forward to the time the LORD’s name would be declared in His city, and the people would worship and serve Him (Psalm 102:21-22).

 The Majesty of God Overshadows Human Frailty (Psalm 102:23-28)

-Have you ever been through dark times?
-Do you recall how you felt as though you were riding a rollercoaster, and experiencing the physical, emotional, and spiritual ups and downs of life?
+Have you been through dark times?
+Do you recall how you felt as though you were riding an emotional rollercoaster and experiencing life’s physical, emotional, and spiritual ups and downs?

-Our psalmist began Psalm 102 with a prayer and cry for sympathy, but then his faith carried him to spiritual heights, and he believed the LORD had heard, and would answer his prayers.
-Yet, from a pinnacle of rejoicing, the present realities of his sorrows suddenly plunged him into a sensation that his strength would fail him (102:23a), his life would be shortened (102:23b), and he would not live to see Israel restored to her homeland (102:24).
+The psalmist began Psalm 102 with a prayer and cried for sympathy, but then his faith carried him to spiritual heights, and he believed the LORD had heard and would answer his prayers.
+Yet, from a pinnacle of rejoicing, the present realities of his sorrows suddenly plunged him into a sensation that his strength would fail him (Psalm 102:23a), his life would be shortened (Psalm 102:23b), and he would not live to see Israel restored to her homeland (Psalm 102:24).

 Then, the psalmist remembered.
-He remembered God had revealed Himself as the Creator (Genesis 1), and He had “laid the foundation of the earth: And the heavens [were] the work of [God’s] hands” (102:25).
-He foresaw the temporal nature of the earth, the stars, and the planets, and that they would all “perish…[and] wax old like a garment” (10:26; Luke 21:33).
-He believed the LORD would change the earth and the heavens like you and I change our clothes (102:26; 2 Peter 3:13).
+He remembered God had revealed Himself as the Creator (Genesis 1) and had “laid the foundation of the earth: And the heavens [were] the work of [God’s] hands” (Psalm 102:25).
+He foresaw the temporal nature of the earth, the stars, and the planets, and that they would all “perish…[and] wax old like a garment” (Psalm 10:26; Luke 21:33).
+He believed the LORD would change the earth and the heavens like you and I change our clothes (Psalm 102:26; 2 Peter 3:13).

-Closing thoughts – The earth and the heavens are temporal, and the days of a man’s life pass “like a shadow” (102:11); however, the LORD is immutable and eternal, for His “years shall have no end” (102:27).
+The earth and the heavens are temporal, and the days of a man’s life pass “like a shadow” (Psalm 102:11); however, the LORD is immutable and eternal, for His “years shall have no end” (Psalm 102:27).